 - 1. The Company shall provide, as a minimum, accommodation, recreational facilities, amenities and services, including social connectivity, as adapted to meet the special needs of seafarers who must live and work on ships.
-The Company shall also provide food and catering services in accordance with the standards specified in Title 3 of MLC and shall give due consideration to the Guidelines in that Convention. - 2.
+The Company shall also provide food and catering services in accordance with the standards specified in Title 3 of MLC and shall give due consideration to the Guidelines in that Convention, including the provisions of equipment for sports, exercise, table games, deck games and, where possible, facilities for swimming.
+Where onboard drinking water falls below potable (safe-to-drink) standards, other fresh water shall be provided at no cost to the crew in sufficient amounts. - 2.
 Seafarers shall have access to free calls on a one-off basis linked to compassionate circumstances as per Article 25 emergencies. - 3.
-Additionally, each Seafarer may make free use of the Ships internet system, where one is fitted, for a reasonable amount of time, as determined by the Master, taking account of the vessels operational requirements, for the purpose of communicating with home, social networking and other needs. - 4.
-Seafarers off duty shall be granted shore leave upon the vessel's arrival in port, except only when leaving the vessel is prohibited/restricted by relevant authorities of the port state or due to safety and/or operational reasons.
+Additionally, each seafarer may make free use of the ships internet system, where one is fitted, for a reasonable amount of time, as determined by the Master, taking into account the vessel's operational requirements, for the purpose of communicating with home, social networking and other needs. - 4.
+In addition, the Company shall provide the galley with all items of equipment normally required for cooking purpose.
+All items of equipment shall be of good quality. - 5.
+The accommodation standards should generally meet those criteria contained in relevant ILO instruments relating to crew accommodation. - 6 Seafarers off duty shall be granted shore leave upon vessel's arrival in port, except only when leaving the vessel is prohibited/restricted by relevant authorities of the port state or due to safety and/or operational reasons.

-SUBSISTENCE ALLOWANCE & 23
+SUBSISTENCE ALLOWANCE § 23

-- 1. Whilst on paid leave a Seafarer shall be entitled to a daily subsistence allowance according to the valid wage scale. - 2.
+1. Whilst on paid leave a Seafarer shall be entitled to a daily subsistence allowance according to the valid wage scale.
 When food and/or accommodation is not provided on board the Company shall be responsible for providing food and/or accommodation of good quality ashore.

-CREW'S EFFECTS § 24
+CREW'S EFFECTS

-- 1. When any Seafarer suffers total or partial loss of, or damage to, their personal effects due to whatever cause, either whilst serving on board the Ship or travelling to and from the Ship, thei shall be entitled to recover from the Company compensation up to a maximum specified in the attached Schedule (Annex 1).
+- 1. When any Seafarer suffers total or partial loss of, or damage to, their personal effects, due to whatever cause, either whilst serving on board the ship or travelling to and from the ship, they shall be entitled to recover from the Company compensation up to a maximum specified in Annex 1 of this agreement.
 The Seafarer shall certify that any information provided with regard to lost property is true to the best of their knowledge. - 2.
-The Company shall take measures for safeguarding property left on board by sick, injured or deceased Seafarers and for returning it to them or to their next of kin.
+The Company shall take measures for safeguarding property left on board by sick, injured or deceased seafarers and for returning it to them or to their next of kin.